HaoPham23/dashaus165blog/docs/breaking-news/index.md

 b'ENO{n3ver_reus3_your_pr1mes_4_a_'
 ```
 ## The last half
 The last half is not that easy.
 I tried the same attack and it failed.
 But maybe we can exploit some properties from known key `(e1, d1)` in the previous section.
 Fortunately, it does!
-Based on [the paper]{http://www.ams.org/notices/199902/boneh.pdf} of **Prof. Dan Boneh**, the factorization of $N$ can be computed in polynomial time when we're given one pair `(e, d)`.
+Based on [this paper](http://www.ams.org/notices/199902/boneh.pdf) of **Prof. Dan Boneh**, the factorization of $N$ can be computed in polynomial time when we're given one pair `(e, d)`.

 One implementation of this fast-factor algorithm is available in [this repo](https://gist.github.com/AntonKueltz/73c28f5a2ceb5f37a3db471068a36a68).
 I made a tiny optimization in operator to make it works with big numbers, you can try to guess what it is, hehe.